CtrlAltFrank/GloriaEterna/content/2. Ferrax/Avralius/House Fontana.md

 This assault signaled the beginning of a two pronged attack; as [[House Kobielli|Kobielli]] Griffin Knights landed at near the cities main Forum, and the remaining Bridge; while a joint Fontana-Montagni northern assault quickly overwhelmed the confused city garrison.

-Despite their initial success, The Battle of Pontium devolved into a stalemate; with the northern half of the city firmly in Avralius control, and the other firmly held by the Delroth.
+Despite their initial success, The Battle of Pontium devolved into a stalemate; with the northern half of the city firmly in Avralius control, and the other firmly held by the [[Delrath]]th.
 For the remainder of the Civil War, open warfare in Pontium devolved into bitter river crossings, and small bands committing acts of assassination sabotage.

 ---